Buying Foreclosure Versus Short Sale Home With FHA Loans

 Benefits Of A Foreclosure Versus A Short Sale; Short Sale Homes

-The real estate and banking collapse of 2008 has devastated millions of home owners throughout the country where housing values have plummetted and wiped out equity of homeowners.
+The real estate and banking collapse of 2008 has devastated millions of homeowners throughout the country where housing values have plummeted and wiped out the equity of homeowners.

-- Millions of hard working Americans who have lost their jobs could no long afford their monthly mortgage payments and were forced to list their homes so they can downsize or take the hard earned equities they have build
+- They were forced to list their homes so they can downsize or take the hard-earned equities they have build

-- Many did not know what the advantages and disadvantages of a foreclosure versus a short sale
+Many did not know what the advantages and disadvantages of foreclosure versus a short sale.

 How Do Short Sales Work?